 The money is used for initiatives to ensure pupils reach their full potential, academically, physically and socially.

-The school will receive just over £50,000 in 2016-17 to support pupils from disadvantaged backgrounds.
+The school will receive approximately £35,000 in 2017-18 to support pupils from disadvantaged backgrounds.
 This income is being used to: fund additional teaching assistant hours, to release class teachers to work with identified children, the purchase of specific resources used in targeted programmes of support and to ensure Pupil Premium children and their parents are happy and thriving in school.

 Click here for the Pupil Premium Strategy 2016-17 April Review

 Click here for the Pupil Premium Strategy 2016-17.